nosebit/act/README.md

 ```

 then we can execute `act run foo` multiple times and `MY_VAR` going to be persisted.
 Note that we ca use `ACT_ENV_FILE` variable to reference our env file.

+**WARNING**: Remember to always add a line break char `\n` at the end of text you are appending to $ACT_ENV_FILE.
+Otherwise the variable not going to be loaded correctly.

 ### Command Line Flags